KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 We ended the event with a fun social hour.

-Me, Abigail Afi Gbadago, and Velda Kiara after Black Python Devs Leadership Summit!
+Me, Abigail Afi Gbadago, and Velda Kiara after the summit!
 ![](djangocon-us-2024-recap-images/black-python-devs-summit-me-afi-velda.jpg)

 I am so proud of them for the role they played in organizing an outstanding event.
 It had a lot of heart.